khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 > Starting from every position in the items array the backtrack function is called until the `currentIdx` hits the wall, that means it reaches to the end of the array.

+### Why we have the `currentList`?
+- `currentList`  represents a forward path that we walked through until some point.
+- It starts with an empty subset, that means we didn't start walking at that point.
-The `currentList` is the list where we keep adding items in every `include` phase contrarily, keep removing in every `exclude` phase. `currentList` starts with an empty array containing no elements, that is the empty subset.
+- The `currentList` is the list where we keep adding items in every `step-on` phase contrarily, keep removing in every `step-back` phase.
+When we walk to an item we add, when we walk back then we remove.
+- It keeps growing in every recursion step.
+Keeps shrinking upon returning from a recursion call.
+- In the Backtrack101 we are printing the `currentList` in every recursion step.
+The printed items are the subsets.
+Each subset grows during the `step-on` phase and shrinks in the `step-back` phase when we walk backwards.

 :star: Below is the complete implementation of the all possible subset generations.
 Bookmark this class `Backtrack101`.
 This is the ultimate base pattern of a backtrack function. :star: